zoushipeng/goahead/doc/paks/exp-css/README.md

 ## minify-css

 The minify-css service optimizes stylesheets by minifying to remove white-space, managle names and otherwise compress the stylesheets.
 By default, the stylesheets use a '.css' extension, but will use a '.min.css' extension if the 'dotmin' option is enabled.

+## extract-css

+To support Content Security Policy headers, the extract-css service extracts inline styles into external Stylesheets.
+It will extract incline \<style> elements and style attributes into a per-page external stylesheet file.
+If the **extract** attribute is set to a filename, then all the styles will be placed in that file.

 ## Example